 The Squeak of Concern Understanding Guinea Pig Wheezing

-X-rays can help identify any abnormalities in the lungs and chest cavity, such as inflammation, fluid buildup, or foreign objects.
+• X-rays: To detect abnormalities in the lungs or chest cavity, such as fluid buildup or foreign objects.

 Home Remedies for Guinea Pig Wheezing: Providing Relief and Support